pnnl/memgaze/xlib/README.md

 - Interpreting 'time stamps' within trace

-  System-wide and multi-threading: task-clock vs. cpu-clock
+  We use ref-cycles as opposed to the task-clock or the cpu-clock.
+The benefits of ref-cycles are seen especially when monitoring multi-threaded tasks or system-wide.

-  - task-clock: on context switch, does not count (e.g., when task blocks)
+  - task-clock: Software clock that on context switch, does not count when task blocks

-  - cpu-clock:  attach (tsc, fixed frequency, doesn't vary)
-    - tsc is sync acrross all cores
-    - use cpu-clock to count time between context switches
+  - cpu-clock: Software clock that is attached to the cpu and not task. (cpu-clock can be used to count time between context switches.)

-  - REF_CYC event ticks at tsc rate but stops when cpu goes in low power
+  - ref-cycles: hardware clock that follows task.
+Ticks at the fixed, tsc rate (but does stop when cpu goes in low power).
+The tsc is synchronized acrross all cores.

-    - use -a to attach REF_CYC to cpu
+  Note: when using -a, ensure using ref-cycles!

 - Other notes: